As a discipline, branding seeks to simplify the meaning of organizations, and recognized branding is a tactic that may accomplish this.

 Despite the evident differences between these sub-brands, they all continue to be associated with the parent brand of the endorser via visual cues (i.e. the parent brand mark).

-This architectural approach benefits from autonomous positioning, visual identity, personality, and message while using the parent brand’s reputation and brand value.
+This architectural approach benefits from independent positioning, visual identity, personality, and message while using the parent brand’s reputation and brand value.

 In other words, an endorsed brand benefits from both worlds.